dannycroft/page-visibilty-wrapper/README.md

-Page Visibilty Wrapper (WIP)
+Page Visibility Wrapper (WIP)
 ============

-Page Visibility wrapper.
-Exposing and normalising an API for detecting if and when the page is visible and collecting it's current visibilty state
+Exposing and normalising an API for detecting if/when the page is visible and collecting it's current visibility state

 Example
 =======